 - Save Time and Money

 - In the shop, every minute a technician or mechanic spends diagnosing a problem or replacing a part is valuable.
-By replacing the calipers, or even the entire assembly, the technician saves time needed to evaluate caliper housing, bushing, and bores where rust may be hidden.
+By replacing brake calipers, or even the entire assembly, the technician saves time needed to evaluate caliper housing, bushing, and bores where rust may be hidden.
 This also speeds brake pad installation by providing a clean, lubricated caliper for the brake pad installation.
 So even though replacing the entire assembly is more expensive in terms of parts, the time saved often more than makes up the difference.

 - Reduce Noise